 PDF Expert is also available for iOS.
 It’s a $9.99 universal app that works on both iPhone and iPad, and supports Apple Pencil.
 Signatures are synced across all of your devices.

-PDF Expert: What’s In It For You?
+PDF Expert Review: What’s In It for You?

 Since PDF Expert is all about editing PDF documents, I’ll cover its features by in the following five sections, first exploring what the app offers, then sharing my personal take.